ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 I had a few more beers.
 All excellent as you would expect (some being quite strong) before I moseyed back to the hotel.

 ### Rating
 8.6/10.
 Not the healthiest but absolutely wonderful after a long train journey/treat.
-I’ll be more generous when the dishes are regional speciliaties.
+I’ll be more generous with scoring when the dishes are regional speciliaties.

 ## Germany
 Bit of a mixed bag but mostly good.

-First up was a burger I had after being stuck on delayed trains all day.
+First up was a burger after I had been stuck on delayed trains all day.
 I think it was late-ish and I just wanted something before the walk to the hotel.
 I remember the burger being pretty good and [the place being popular](https://burger-meister.de/menu/?lang=en).
 I believe that they were semi-famous for cheesy fries so did get a pot of the sauce, I’d say the cheese sauce was maybe overkill.

 ![Burger on metal tray with chips and a pot of cheese sauce with a half drunk bottle of coke](https://lh3.googleusercontent.com/pw/AJFCJaVWqUgw1YNbFAU629dmfTOrYpaLOwnKYl8UBUpDaaHPNubjtMDtJGJfk8haWIQDaT_7qPpl97xvjM7cs-5SaEyqfKu6H-0aggNudSoHCSBc8q09oeA803iJA39aiuvLo8D0_o96cEwD7wiIOwa33IMVXw=w1310-h986-s-no?authuser=0)

 Next up with a little vegan brunch place I found on the way to going to some museums.
-I don’t think I knew the place was exclusively vegan but this is absolutely fine with me.
 I got my first coffee of the day, blasted a podcast and they delivered this scrambled tofu sandwich that was absolutely delightful.
 Maybe the top sandwich of the trip!
 Nicely seasoned/use of spices.
+Did not care for the olive knifed into the sarnie.

 ![Scrambled tofu sandwich on plate next to a coffee](https://lh3.googleusercontent.com/pw/AJFCJaXugcsZEF5FtUIuiW_6JbitqyYzPz-ilWfFi8TuvSnu6z4nRfzGthiCyAPFeSXg-HVDDCaDfRpSKnL4Owxz43nt1d7UmrW9stl40xJ3Bd_UrrnFAtrG5eyIkE5GKEySKWydojh7CMwq7q6befTcWn1B7g=w1310-h986-s-no?authuser=0)

 On the more touristy end of food delights I got myself a currywurst in a cafe in the park.
+Was in the middle of a long walk through Tiergarten.
 It was just ok, the surroundings were better.
-Was in the middle of a long walk through Tiergarten.
-Although towards the end of my meal I saw a man in my eyeline try to find a private spot to wee but I could quite clearly see him.
-Odd to see that while eating.
+Except at the end of my meal when I saw a man in my eyeline try to find a private spot to wee but I could quite clearly see him.
+Thankfully I had already finished.

 ![Sausage with curry sauce and chips on a wooden picnic table in the woods of the Tiergarten](https://lh3.googleusercontent.com/pw/AJFCJaWcmDGRzr2EAQYlTxjUyTYo0N647AcIZIgPouxfAgNEiY7HCHd0IRQTbK-ZVVzov128dEkrxJ7y9m7Ke6E-rk5uOqV8KkvywigCC89yBGRcBPkIzbsMinU2FqYFqe3B05pSBMqPKNwhZPh5pGF8KGlHRg=w743-h986-s-no?authuser=0)